travismacdonald/TrainingMode-CommunityEdition/README.md

     - Lightshield now works in recordings.
     - Can now use lightshield L with DPad to adjust percents.
     - CPUs now DI DK cargo throw.
+    - Samus homing missiles will target the CPU.
+    - Nana will not drop shield when Popo's shield is hit.
+    - Added the polling drift fix.
+    - Deleting replays too fast will no longer crash.
+    - Every character can be used in Amsah Tech training.
 - Work in progress:
     - Fixing Export/Import replay crashes.
     - Reaction Tech Chase Event